warunyoud/DEM/README.md

 # DEM
 Welcome to the Project

-$ cd my_project_folder $ virtualenv venv.
+## Set Up
+Follow the instruction below to set up for the project

+1. Go to the directory you want to use.
-$ virtualenv -p /usr/bin/python2.7 venv.
+$ virtualenv DEM.
-$ source venv/bin/activate.
+$ source DEM/bin/activate.
 $ pip install requests.
 $ deactivate.